cylc/cylc-flow/doc/src/suite-config.rst

-Forecasting suites typically have simple conditional triggering requirements, but any valid conditional expression can be used, as shown in :num:`fig-conditional`
-(conditional triggers are plotted with open arrow heads).
+Forecasting suites typically have simple conditional triggering requirements, but any valid conditional expression can be used, as shown in :numref:`fig-conditional` (conditional triggers are plotted with open arrow heads).

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).

-.. _fig-conditional:

 .. container:: twocol

    .. container:: image

+      .. _fig-conditional:

       .. figure:: graphics/png/orig/conditional-triggers.png
          :align: center